Buy to Let Mortgages with CCJ

 Review of Portfolio: Lenders will now require an in-depth review of the landlord's entire portfolio.
 This is because lenders will no longer provide buy to let mortgages to landlords if they have one or more properties that are not profitable.
 As a result, landlords can no longer spread equity across their property portfolio to assist a property that does not provide a positive return.

-To maxmimise the chances of securing a buy to let mortgage, we recommend that you also contact an independent financial adviser or a mortgage broker, who can analyse your situation and help in finding the right deal for you.
+To maxmimise the chances of securing a buy to let mortgage, we recommend that you also contact an independent financial adviser or a mortgage broker, who can analyse your situation and help you find the right deal for you.

 To find out how Fair Mortgages could help you get a buy to let mortgage with a CCJ, fill in the online contact form on this page to request a call back, at a time that suits you.
 Alternatively you can call directly on 0117 403 4222.